M.A. Courses

 Description: Continuation of study and development of the research methods and sources necessary for the successful writing of a Research Essay or Project in English-language linguistics and culture.
 Special emphasis is placed on archival and bibliographical research in the study of language and linguistics.
 The focus on print, electronic, fieldwork, and experimental research varies in relation to the nature of the chosen theme of study.
 Students enrolled in Research Essay in English Linguistics II receive full-time student status.

-ENGL 6895 M.A.
+INGL 6895 M.A.
 Thesis

 Credit hours: 0